kevinrichey/krbase/hello.md

 - is error
 - print error

-## Error Handler Module
+## Diagnostics Module

-- List of handler functions for each status code
+- List of handler functions for each category
 - Error stack
-- output stream
+- tracing/logging output stream
-- long jump location
+- long jump on/off, location

 Operations